ethereum/go-ethereum/cmd/ethkey/README.md

 For every command that uses a keyfile, you will be prompted to provide the passphrase for decrypting the keyfile.
-To avoid this message, it is possible to pass the passphrase by using the `--passphrase` flag pointing to a file that contains the passphrase.
+To avoid this message, it is possible to pass the passphrase by using the `--passwordfile` flag pointing to a file that contains the passphrase.

 ## JSON